-To the extent that peramivir is used as a treatment for H1N1 flu (or other strains of flu), there can be no assurance that it will prove to be generally safe, well tolerated and effective.
 Emergency use of peramivir may create certain liabilities for us.
 There is no assurance that we or our manufacturers will be able to fully meet the demand for peramivir in the event of additional orders.
 Further, we may not achieve a favorable price for additional orders of peramivir in the U.S. or in any other country.
-There is no assurance that the EUA will be extended.
+There is no assurance that the FDA will grant another EUA for peramivir.
 Our competitors may develop products that could compete with or replace peramivir.
 We may face competition in markets where we have no existing intellectual property protection or are unable to successfully enforce our intellectual property rights.